voyagermesh/voyager/docs/guides/ingress/tcp/tcp-sni.md

 # Configuring Multiple Hosts in TCP Mode

-In non-passthrough mode (http mode), haproxy can decrypt the TLS connections using provided `certs` and choose backends based host header.
+In HTTP mode, haproxy choose backends based on host header.
+But in TCP mode, haproxy does not evaluate the HTTP headers.

-On the other hand, in passthrough mode (tcp mode), haproxy don't perform TLS termination, so no way to read the host header.

 This problem can be solved using Server Name Indication (SNI) that allows the client to include the hostname during `SSL Hello`.
 Note that, SNI hostname is send as plain texts.
-So haproxy can choose backend based on SNI hostname without terminating TLS.
+So haproxy can choose backend based on SNI hostname even in TCP mode.

-This example demonstrates how to configure multiple hosts in SSL passthrough using SNI, i.e. choose backends based on host in TCP mode.
+This example demonstrates how to configure voyager to choose backends based on host in TCP mode.

 ## Minikube walk-through